os-migrate/vmware-migration-kit/README.md

 It also re-used the vmware community collection in order to gather informations from the source VMWare environment.

+## Workflow

+There is different ways to run the migration from VMWare to OpenStack.

+* The first one by using virt-v2v binding with a conversion host.
+Here you can use a conversion host (Openstack instance) already deployed or you can let OS-Migrate deployed a conversion host for you.
+* The second one by using nbdkit without a conversion host.
+The platform from where you run OS-Migrate should have the packages correctly configure for using nbdkit because the migration will operate on the local host.
+Then there is different choices you can make, either upload the converted disk via Glance or create directly a Cinder volume.
+All of these are configurable with Ansible boolean variables.

 ## Usage

 Clone repository or install from ansible galaxy